 How we stay in the cycle of anxiety

 Instead of worrying and stressing over a deadline at work, he was now worried about his anxiety and how it was affecting him and those around him.
-His whole day was also taken up by fighting it mentally and physically, and this is the reason he felt so worn out.
+His whole day was also taken up by fighting it mentally and physically, and this is the reason he felt so worn out and continued to feel anxious.

-He agreed with me and explained that he felt he had to beat his anxiety and that the people around him were telling him that his family needed him and that he must beat this thing.
-He said “Paul all I want is to be left alone but I have responsibilities, a family to feed.
+He agreed with me and explained that he felt he had to beat his anxiety and that the people around him were telling him that his family needed him and that he must defeat this thing.
+He said “Paul, all I want is to be left alone, but I have responsibilities, a family to feed.
 Everyone relies on me and your right, I have been up all night at times trying to figure a way out, trying to defeat this thing, only to have very little sleep and then wake up more defeated than ever”.

 This is the cycle that so many find themselves in until they see the truth for themselves.
 You can’t heal your symptoms of worry and stress by worrying and stressing about the symptoms themselves.
 You have to realise that you are creating your own problems and continued suffering through a lack of understanding.